Table of Contents

 Sticky buttons are exactly what they sound like; sticky.
 They stay in the same place relative to the screen, so even when your visitor scrolls, the sticky button remains in the same place.
 Only one sticky engagement can be displayed on each side of the webpage.

 Sticky buttons are easy for the visitor to locate no matter where they are on your site, so they are useful, for example, when you want to offer your visitors the option to click-to-chat throughout their journey.
-The size and screen placement of the sticky button is configured in the Engagement Studio of Live Assist, as is the language, the skill and the display mode (embedded or separate browser window).
+The size, screen placement and image details of the sticky button are configured in the Engagement Studio of Live Assist, as is the language, the skill and the display mode (embedded or separate browser window).

 Before Enabling the engagement, check it out